Table of Contents[Hide][Show]

 - Chronic constipation is an issue…handle that first on Full GAPS

-- You are breastfeeding or pregnant (Intro is too detoxing for those pregnant & breastfeeding)
+- You are breastfeeding or pregnant (Intro is too detoxing for those pregnant & breastfeeding).
+Those using the homemade baby formula are fine to start!

 - You travel a lot (consider Full GAPS foods first)